 I have, however, seen significant improvements in children’s appetites when we supplement with B vitamins.
 I suspect this is because of their widespread effect on body function, particularly on nervous system and metabolism regulation.

 As you increase metabolic rate you burn more energy and this can result in increased appetite.
-Interestingly, thiamin deficiency can cause both reduced appetite and increased appetite because of its effect on the satiety centre of the brain.
+Interestingly, thiamin deficiency can cause both reduced appetite and increased appetite because of its effect on the satiety center of the brain.

 Your child might be deficient in Bs if...